-The people who built Fort Worth in the nineteenth century built it by hand, without the aid of nailguns, power drills, cement mixers, computer-aided design, bulldozers, cranes, or forklifts.
-Tools ran on muscle (human or horse), not on electricity, air, or gasoline.
+The people who built Fort Worth in the nineteenth century built it the hard way: by hand, without the aid of nailguns, power drills, laser levels, cement mixers, computer-aided design, bulldozers, backhoes, cranes, or forklifts.
+Tools ran on muscle (human or horse), not on electricity or gasoline.
 Men—and women—used tools that had not changed in decades, even centuries.

-One such man was George Eitelman, who was born in 1859, came to Fort Worth from Cleveland in 1878.
+One such man was George Eitelman, who was born in 1859 in Ohio, came to Fort Worth from Cleveland in 1878.

-In 1890 the Eitelman blacksmith shop was one of many businesses that closed to allow employees to attend the opening of the Spring Palace exhibition.
+In 1890 the Eitelman blacksmith shop was one of many businesses that closed to allow employees to attend the opening of the second season of the Spring Palace exhibition.

-In the 1890s the second generation of Eitelmans joined the team.
+In the 1890s the second generation of Eitelmans joined the business.
 That’s Michael’s son Edward (born 1881) on the far left, then brothers George and Michael.

 By 1899 Michael Eitelman had his own blacksmith shop a block down the street from George’s.